espeak-ng/espeak-ng/docs/mbrola.md

 	espeak-ng -v mb-en1 -q --pho --phonout=out.pho "Hello world"

-If you have issues with sound system integration, you can pass Mbrola's output to standard output, which then can be played by ALSA (`aplay`) or PulseAudio (`paplay`) player throug the pipe:
+If you have issues with sound system integration, you can pass MBROLA's output to standard output, which then can be played by ALSA (`aplay`) or PulseAudio (`paplay`) player throug the pipe:

         espeak-ng -vmb-en1 --stdout "Hello world"|aplay

-## Adding new Mbrola voice entry to eSpeak NG
+## Adding new MBROLA voice entry to eSpeak NG

-To add new Mbrola voice entry for eSpeak NG you have to:
+To add new MBROLA voice entry for eSpeak NG you have to:

-1. add Mbrola voice definition file,
+1. add MBROLA voice definition file,
-2. add Mbrola phoneme translation file,
+2. add MBROLA phoneme translation file,
 3. update Makefile.am file and compile voice.

 These steps are described in details in following sections.

-### 1. Add Mbrola voice definition file
+### 1. Add MBROLA voice definition file

-eSpeak NG's voice files for Mbrola voices are in `espeak-ng-data/voices/mb` folder.
+eSpeak NG's voice files for MBROLA voices are in `espeak-ng-data/voices/mb` folder.
 Voice definition file is in form `mb-xxN` and have to contain at least this line:
 `mbrola <voice> <translation>`, e.g.

 	mbrola en1 en1_phtrans

 Where:
-* `en1` is the name of the Mbrola voice.
+* `en1` is the name of the MBROLA voice.
-* `en1_phtrans` is a translation file to convert between eSpeak NG phonemes and the equivalent Mbrola phonemes.
+* `en1_phtrans` is a translation file to convert between eSpeak NG phonemes and the equivalent MBROLA phonemes.

-Binary `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder and are generated from `phsource/mb/xxN` text files, during Mbrola voice compilation.
+Binary `xxN_phtrans` files are kept in `espeak-ng-data/mbrola_ph` folder and are generated from `phsource/mb/xxN` text files, during MBROLA voice compilation.

-Additionaly Mbrola voice definition file can have other optional parameters, similar to eSpeak NG voices, which are described [Voices](voices.md) file.
+Additionaly MBROLA voice definition file can have other optional parameters, similar to eSpeak NG voices, which are described [Voices](voices.md) file.

-### 2. Add Mbrola phoneme translation file
+### 2. Add MBROLA phoneme translation file

-Mbrola phoneme translation files specify translations from eSpeak NG phoneme names to mbrola phoneme names.
+MBROLA phoneme translation files specify translations from eSpeak NG phoneme names to mbrola phoneme names.

-The source phoneme translation files are in `.../phsource/mbrola` folder and their name is in form `xxN` of referenced Mbrola voice.
+The source phoneme translation files are in `.../phsource/mbrola` folder and their name is in form `xxN` of referenced MBROLA voice.

 _Note:_

 * eSpeak NG phonemes are referenced from voice files in `phsource` folder of particular language e.g.
 `ph_english` and/or general `phonemes` file.

-* Mbrola phonemes are usualy listed in `xxN.txt` file of Mbrola voice.
+* MBROLA phonemes are usualy listed in `xxN.txt` file of MBROLA voice.

 Each line in the mbrola phoneme translation file contains: